kkufaas/Micro_OS_5_Virtual_Memory/doc/project2-assignment.md

     framework should be in place.
 You are required to implement two system calls: yield and exit.

-4. Implement two synchronization primitives for mutual exclusion: lock acquire and lock release.
-Their semantics should be identical to that described in [Birrell’s paper](concurrency/programming-with-threads-andrew-birrell.pdf).
-To implement mutual exclusion, the scheduler needs to support blocking and unblocking of threads.
-This should be implemented as the two functions block and unblock , but they are not system calls and should only be called from within the Kernel.
+4. Realize one synchronization primitives for mutual exclusion by
+    implementing: lock\_acquire and lock\_release.
+Their semantics
+    should be identical to that described in [Birrell’s paper](concurrency/programming-with-threads-andrew-birrell.pdf).
+For
+    this the scheduler needs to support blocking and unblocking of threads.
+This should be implemented as the two functions block and unblock, but they are not system calls and should only be called from within the Kernel.

 5. Measure the overhead of context switches.